botify-hq/developers-docs/api_docs/markdowns/api/bql.md

 #### `fields: Array<string>`

 The fields to fetch.
 Default field is `url`.
 This is equivalent to the `select` clause in SQL.
-List of fields is available in [datamodel](#datamodel).
+List of fields is available in [[Datamodel;datamodel]].

 Example: `['url, 'http_code']`